juhyeonme/Compiler/README.md

-# All Codes were implemented, Executed in Linux :: Ubuntu 18.04
+# All Codes were implemented, executed in Linux :: Ubuntu 18.04